anetaszynal/to_do_list_react/README.md

 # Simple to do list

-My simple to do list lets you add, toggle done and remove tasks.
+My to do list lets you add, toggle done and remove tasks.
+I created this webside during the course by YOUCODE.

 ## Where can I find this to do list?